 The first step in a site survey is usually to map the surface geology and active faults.
 Remote sensing plays a valuable role because these tasks can be accomplished without capital spend or ground crews.
 A remote fact-finding mission will establish if there is autonomous movement along fault zones, and if so, at which rates and in which direction.
 This yields immediate insights for new and mature fields.
 The surface survey will give a complete overview of the surface dynamic events underlying displacement.
 We can access historical satellite data as far back as 1992 enabling a long term perspective on geological forces at work.

 Our products can be used to complement other data, such as (micro-)seismic mapping, downhole pressure gauging and tiltmeters.
 No capital expenditure is needed.
 In the case of horizontal drilling the mass displacement can follow unpredicted conduction pathways.
 Subsurface crack propagation and subsequent mass transport can be hard to predict or model.
 In both conventional and unconventional plays, local variations in stratigraphy and fault pattern can cause enough variation that model outcomes need continuous fine-tuning.

 Surface measurements can help put quantitative constraints on geophysical models.
 Subsidence bowls tend to be symmetric even where the compaction in the payzone is not.
-Subsidence effects resulting from each compacting element are superposed, so subsidence bowls typically average out variations.
-Overburden anisotropy and slippage along fault patterns can affect the spread of subsidence.
-So vice versa, asymmetries in subsidence patterns combined with knowledge about overburden anisotropies or fault patterns can isolate “visible” compaction.
+Subsidence effects resulting from each compacting element are superposed, so displacement bowls typically average out variations.
+Overburden anisotropy and slippage along fault patterns can affect the spread of displacement.
+So vice versa, asymmetries in displacement patterns combined with knowledge about overburden anisotropies or fault patterns can isolate “visible” compaction.
 The SkyGeo horizontal vs. vertical surface motion measurements can further improve compaction estimates thus constrained in the models.